 This question is tricky because while your list may be lengthy, it’s not a good idea to be completely candid about it.
 Let’s understand why!

-Why Does the Interviewer Want to Know Your Weaknesses in Job Interview?
+Why Does the Interviewer Want to Know Your List of Weaknesses in Job Interview?

 An interviewer is usually interested in their potential hire’s lists of strengths and weaknesses.
 Because asking the right questions gives them a better understanding of your personality traits.
 As they cannot figure this out from your resume.
 This exercise also helps your interviewer to understand how self-aware you are.
 And how you approach your negative aspects and shortcomings.